home-assistant/companion.home-assistant/docs/core/sensors.md

 ### Phone State Sensor
 ![Android](/assets/android.svg)<br />
-This sensor will only show up if a user explicitly grants the `Phone` permission for the app in your devices `App Info` screen.
+This sensor will only show up if a user explicitly grants the `Phone` permission for the app in your device\'s `App Info` screen.
 The only data tracked for this sensor are the following states: `idle`, `ringing`, `offhook`.
 This sensor will update anytime a phone state change is detected and makes use of [TelephonyManager](https://developer.android.com/reference/android/telephony/TelephonyManager?hl=en).
 This sensor requires the [Read Phone State permission](https://developer.android.com/reference/android/Manifest.permission#READ_PHONE_STATE).

 ### Signal Strengh Sensor